Charaxes opinatus: Description

-middle a darker, almost straight-edged transverse band about 5 mm. in breadth, which is curved round basewards in cellule lc of the hindwing and more or less completely covers cellules la—lc. female: unknown.
+middle a darker, almost straight-edged transverse band about 5 mm. in breadth, which is curved round towards the base in cellule lc of the hindwing and more or less completely covers cellules la—lc. female: unknown.
 Ruwenzori.

 Biology

 The habitat consists of montane forests.

 The larvae feed on Caesalpinia species.

 Taxonomy

 Charaxes opinatus is a member of the large species group Charaxes etheocles.